A. Schmidt

 All in the bucket !

-The article describes a classical experiment of a rotating water bucket, which is known as Newton's bucket experiment.
-He saw this as an argument to the existence of an absolute motion towards an "absolute space".
+The article describes a classical experiment of a rotating bucket, which already was carried out by Isaac Newton.
+He saw this experiment as an argument to the existence of an absolute motion towards an "absolute space".
 The following interpretation shows, that this phenomenon is not a reference to an "absolute space".

 Newton took the conclusion, that the difference between starting and final state is caused by an absolute motion of water in comparison to an "absolute space".
 However, the existence of an "absolute space" was also in Newtons living times disputed by other scientists .